ankrutik/notes/Going to the Cinema.md

 ## Theatre
 - Available via Mubi Go?
+	- Defunct unfortunately
 - How early to watch during release in theatres?
 Will shows be carried over to next week?
 Is it a limited or single screening?
 - Closest by public transport in order of rickshaw, metro, train?
 Otherwise use car.
 - time of day?
-Avoid late night shows for cerebral films.
+	- Avoid late night shows for cerebral films
+	- Best is to watch a 3-4pm show or 10am show.
+	- Lunch and dinner covered.
 - Should you wait for company or go alone?

 ### Theatres